Randagio13/countries-states-cities-service/README.md

 })
 ```

-- Get regions by country code _(available only for italian states for now)_.
+- Get regions by country code _(available only for Italian states for now)_.

 ```typescript
 const states = States.getStates({